 Samsung will be holding an event on August 29th at IFA in Berlin.
 Sound familiar?
 It should, because Korean news publication Digital Daily outed this event back in mid July.
 At the time it was said that Samsung would be announcing the Galaxy Note 2, which seems to be highly likely considering the event invite:

 It doesn't really get any more obvious than that, so we'd be willing to put some money on the table that the next iteration of the Note will definitely be the highlight of the event.
-Digital Daily didn't stop with event details back in July, either; it also gave some pretty believable specifications about the device, noting that it could have a 5.5" display with a smaller bezel, which should keep the overall device size comparable to the Note 1.

 Earlier this week, Korean publication Digital Daily spread a few rumors of an upcoming Samsung event said to be happening in August where the company may unveil the Galaxy Note 2.

 Guess what?
 We just got a save the date for a Samsung event on August 15th where Samsung will be "unveiling of the newest GALAXY device."
 It could be the Galaxy Note 2 - or perhaps the U.S. announcement of the Galaxy Note 10.1.
-It's anyone's guess right now, but we'll keep you posted as more information arises.